lizac9/project3-hangman/README.md

 - As a user, the linear and consistent webpage is easy to navigate.
 - As a user, I can see if my chosen letter is a correct or incorrect answer.
 - As a user, I am free to play again.
-- As a user, I can chose to end the game.
+- As a user, I can choose to end the game.

 #### **Browser Compatibility:**
 The website has had manual tests conducted on the below browsers and no errors were detected.